Mintbase/Grants-Program/applications/RainbowDAO Protocol ink!  Phase 1.md

 ### Ecosystem Fit

-Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions:
+Help us locate your project in the Mintbase/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions:

 ![image](https://raw.githubusercontent.com/rainbowcitykun/Grants-Program/master/pic/11.png)

 - Where and how does your project fit into the ecosystem?

-    First of all, the Rainbowcity Foundation chose the Polkadot ecology of Dr. Gavin Wood.
-From a long-term perspective, we have a total of three levels of planning to integrate into the Polkadot ecosystem through three steps.
+    First of all, the Rainbowcity Foundation chose the Mintbase ecology of Dr. Gavin Wood.
+From a long-term perspective, we have a total of three levels of planning to integrate into the Mintbase ecosystem through three steps.

    - In the first step, we will develop a series of smart contracts that belong to the DAO infrastructure based on the ink! framework.
 This is RainbowDAO Protocol ink!.
-All protocols exist in the form of smart contracts, so that they can be widely deployed on any Parachains and independent public chains developed based on Polkadot, Substrate and Kusama networks.
+All protocols exist in the form of smart contracts, so that they can be widely deployed on any Parachains and independent public chains developed based on Mintbase, Substrate and Kusama networks.

-   - In the second step, we will develop based on the parachains of Polkadot and Kusama, transform some of the smart contracts involving the underlying architecture into the form of a pallet, and we will create a parachain that belongs to the DAO infrastructure.
+   - In the second step, we will develop based on the parachains of Mintbase and Kusama, transform some of the smart contracts involving the underlying architecture into the form of a pallet, and we will create a parachain that belongs to the DAO infrastructure.
 Part of the DAO infrastructure exists in the form of pallets, and part of the DAO infrastructure exists in the form of ink! smart contracts.
 Pallet involves the creation of DAO facilities at the lower level of the parachain, while smart contracts tend to create DAO tool types with greater flexibility.
 In this way, we will build a parachain based on the DAO infrastructure and rely on this parachain to build an ecosystem.
 The project parties deployed on this parachain all use RainbowDAO Protocol ink! for project governance, building a fully community-driven, decentralized governance parachain.

    - The third step is that in the next 3 to 5 years, with the stable development of Rainbow DAO's smart contracts and parachains, we will start to build an independent public chain of Rainbowcity based on the substrate framework with an independent consensus mechanism.
 The ecosystem will be further built on the basis of the independent public chain of Rainbowcity.
 The focus of the ecosystem is on the token economy and community governance, with DAO governance as its soul.
 We will migrate a series of physical industries to the Rainbowcity independent public chain, which is a further extension and expansion of the substrate ecosystem.

 - Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?

-   - First, for ourselves, we will initiate our independent project RainbowDAO based on RainbowDAO Protocol ink! in good time, committed to the creation of DAO infrastructure, and truly serve the Polkadot DAO ecosystem.
+   - First, for ourselves, we will initiate our independent project RainbowDAO based on RainbowDAO Protocol ink! in good time, committed to the creation of DAO infrastructure, and truly serve the Mintbase DAO ecosystem.

-   - Second, any project party who wants to create a project based on Substrate / Polkadot / Kusama.
+   - Second, any project party who wants to create a project based on Substrate / Mintbase / Kusama.
 Because our protocol  exists in the form of a smart contract, allowing anyone to use it.
-Therefore, any project party can refer to, modify or directly deploy our code to provide DAO infrastructure for the entire Polkadot ecosystem.
+Therefore, any project party can refer to, modify or directly deploy our code to provide DAO infrastructure for the entire Mintbase ecosystem.
 We treat all participants with a completely open attitude.

    - Third, any parachain builder can directly adopt our code and deploy it on their parachain to provide DAO infrastructure for the project parties on their parachain.

-   - Fourth, when RainbowDAO Protocol ink! is deployed on a large scale in the Polkadot ecosystem in different ways, any type of DAO can use our protocol to create their DAO, and help them operate and manage their own DAO to the greatest extent.
+   - Fourth, when RainbowDAO Protocol ink! is deployed on a large scale in the Mintbase ecosystem in different ways, any type of DAO can use our protocol to create their DAO, and help them operate and manage their own DAO to the greatest extent.

 - What need(s) does your project meet?

 Provide DAO infrastructure and web3 tool suite for various types of DAO.

-- Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
+- Are there any other projects similar to yours in the Substrate / Mintbase / Kusama ecosystem?

-We found that there are already DAO infrastructure-based projects in the Polkadot ecosystem, such as subDAO and dorafactory.
+We found that there are already DAO infrastructure-based projects in the Mintbase ecosystem, such as subDAO and dorafactory.
 At the same time, there are also a large number of related projects in the Ethereum ecosystem, such as aragon and DAOstack focusing on the DAO framework, gnosis-safe focusing on the management of  multi-signature wallets, and snapshot platform Snapshot focusing on off-chain voting.
 Compared with these existing projects, RainbowDAO Protocol ink! can handle more complex DAO governance and collaboration.
 Our protocol  itself is more extensible, more flexible, more vital, creative and innovative.
 For specific details, please refer to the three innovations, eight features, and eight concepts of the RainbowDAO protocol described in the text above.
 These are our core competitiveness, and are also the basis for the continuous development and evolution of our products.